andreevWork/redux-parts/README.md

 ```

 ### simple_parts
 It is array of [SimpleParts](#simplepart).
 For example we have some logic, which we wanna add to different part.
 We can create a [SimpleParts](#simplepart) and just add it to our part.
-Because the counter part from above example is a [SimpleParts](#simplepart), we can use it our example
+Because the counter part from above example is a [SimplePart](#simplepart), we can use it in our example
 ```javascript
 // simple part
  const counter_part = //code from example above